bitskina/soccer-manager/README.md

 ## Running the Queue Worker

-To process background jobs (such as player transfers, updates, etc.), you need to run the queue worker:
+To process background jobs (such as player transfers, team generation, etc.), you need to run the queue worker:

 1. Start the queue worker in a new terminal window: